ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 So, in the end, the user gets to treat `ipfs://` links to snapshotted data like any other link, gets the result in a reasonable timeframe, and can rely on the data they get back being the correct data, without being very easily tracked.

 `ipns://` URLs of the DNSLink variety rely only on DNS being accurate.
-Regular `ipns://` URLs, however, are verified by the cryptographically signed [record](https://github.com/ipfs/kubo/pull/9399).
+Regular `ipns://` URLs, however, are verified by the cryptographically signed [record](https://specs.ipfs.tech/ipns/ipns-record/).

 ## Trying it out

-If you want to try this yourself today, you can [build it](https://github.com/little-bear-labs/ipfs-chromium/blob/main/BUILDING.md) from source, or you may install a pre-built binary from [GitHub releases](https://github.com/little-bear-labs/ipfs-chromium/releases/tag/0.0.0.1) or [an IPFS gateway](https://human.mypinata.cloud/ipfs/bafybeiejovt6ykqitq5senanjrizhk7ce3ynij4ckmoc5tod4jyz6umyp4).
+If you want to try this yourself today, you can [build it](https://github.com/little-bear-labs/ipfs-chromium/blob/main/BUILDING.md) from source, or you may install a pre-built v0.0.0.1 binary from [GitHub releases](https://github.com/little-bear-labs/ipfs-chromium/releases/tag/0.0.0.1) or [an IPFS gateway](https://ipfs.io/ipfs/bafybeiejovt6ykqitq5senanjrizhk7ce3ynij4ckmoc5tod4jyz6umyp4).

 If you'd just like to see it in action, here are the links I use in the video below:

 * [ipfs://bafybeifufjbspyjxki5bv62caao4kz5uqlpd73pcfytfdhwsa63sobmqlm/](ipfs://bafybeifufjbspyjxki5bv62caao4kz5uqlpd73pcfytfdhwsa63sobmqlm/) - a snapshot of this blog post
 * [ipns://bafzaajaiaejcaxykhmgsz2mhscluhm6bkliibattya2l2lld7scqr64c4ine2u7c/](ipns://bafzaajaiaejcaxykhmgsz2mhscluhm6bkliibattya2l2lld7scqr64c4ine2u7c/) - a mutable pointer to the current version of this blog
 * [ipns://docs.ipfs.tech](ipns://docs.ipfs.tech) - The IPFS documentation.
-* [ipns://en.wikipedia-on-ipfs.org/wiki/](ipns://en.wikipedia-on-ipfs.org/wiki/) - Wikipedia, as a DNS Link
+* [ipns://en.wikipedia-on-ipfs.org/wiki/](ipns://en.wikipedia-on-ipfs.org/wiki/) - Wikipedia, as a big HAMT + DNSLink
 * [ipns://ipfs.io/](ipns://ipfs.io/) - an unusual case: a DNSLink to another DNSLink
 * [https://littlebearlabs.io](https://littlebearlabs.io) - an HTTPs URL for comparison.